KieferSivitz/webSite/README.md

-### Get at us:
+### Get at me:

-If you would like to contact us about work please do so!
+If you would like to contact me about work please do so!